Silentsoul04/Bug-Tracker/README.md

 # Bug-Tracker
-A bug tracker for tracking the projects, features and bugs
+A bug tracker for tracking projects, features and bugs with reports and dashboard